 Voting is only one aspect of the political process when considering how elections are decided.
 At the state level, nationwide, the popular vote is not a determining factor in electing legislative seats.
 The following are two political processes that influence citizen representation, and elections:

-Reapportionment: The census recalculates the US. population every 10 years.
-States use this data to determine the number of districts of each state, which determines the number of electors in each state; also called the congressional delegation.
-Which is the number of representatives of that state in the house, and senate combined.
+- Reapportionment: The census recalculates the US. population every 10 years.
+States use this data to determine the number of districts of each state, which determines the number of electors in each state, (also called the congressional delegation).
+This is subsequently the number of representatives of that state in the house and senate combined.
 The US. constitution assigns two congressional houses per state.
 The first, the senate, is composed of two representatives from each state.
-The second, is the house of representatives, which consists of 435 representatives.
+The second, is the house of representatives, (which consists of 435 representatives).
 This number is distributed among the states, based on their recorded populations.

 Corruption Controls Elections: Gerrymandering

 Cooper, Ryan.
 11/07/2016.
 “This is the First Election Without the Full Voting Rights Act – and it’s Already a Disaster”.
 The Week.
 [Http://theweek.com/articles/659599/first-election-without-full-voting-rights-act-already-disaster].; the Leadership Conference.
 [Http://www.Civilrights.org].; Skerry, Peter.
 03/2000.
 “Counting on the Census?”
 Brookings Institution.
 Policy Brief.
 PDF.; Morello, Carol.
 4/15/2010.
 “Maryland Changes how Prisoners are Counted in Census”.
 Washington Post.
 [Http://www.washingtonpost.com/wp-dyn/content/article/2010/04/14/AR2010041404600.html].

 Eve C. 06/25/2017. photo and illustration.
 “Martin Luther King Jr.”